 JCC Lay Members - via the Host Body’s policy and process for declaring and recording interests;

-JCC Officer Members (Chief Executive of the seven LHBs) – via their respective Health Board’s policy and process for declaring and reporting interests; and
+JCC Officer Members (Chief Executive of the seven LHBs) – via their respective Health Board’s policy and process for declaring and reporting interests, acknowledging that external auditors may, from time to time, request declarations of interest prepared specifically for the JCC; and

 Chief Commissioner - via the Host Body’s policy and process for declaring and recording interests.

 3.5 The scope of this guidance does not apply to the JCC Team.
-As employees of the Host Body, the Host Body’s Standards of Behaviour Policy and process for the declaring and recording of interests will apply.
+As employees of the Host Body, the Host Body’s Values and Standards of Behaviour Framework and process for the declaring and recording of interests will apply.

 3.6 The Committee Secretary will ensure annual reporting of declaration of interests for all JCC Members (utilising the processes set out in 3.4) is reported through the JCC to inform annual reporting to the Host Body.